Monday, May 6, 2024

 I was 23 years old and my feet hurt; so, I went to a podiatrist for help.
 He explained that my body structure caused me to walk in a manner that caused pain.
 He recommended I wear orthotics, to align my body, if I wanted to continue doing the things I liked to do.
 I said: "Tell me how to walk right and I'll walk right."
 The doctor paused, probably grimaced, and said: "Friend, you have another problem that's bigger than your feet."

 Micah 6:8 says that a good life is found walking humbly with God.
 I expect that the admonishment is not to "try" to walk humbly with God, rather to "actually" walk humbly with God.
 This transformation has to be a great work of God in a person's inner self - there's no way that I could make that kind of change on my own.
 God did the work so that I might walk humbly with Him - an honest appreciation of self.
 No matter how hard we try, we can't be good enough to walk closely and humbly/honestly with God - our sin nature and God's Holiness don't fit together - like oil and water.
-Walking humbly with God... what a wonderful way to be.
-Being as truthful with the reality of me as possible.
+Walking humbly with God... what a wonderful way to be - being truthful with me.

 Tadeusz Gorecki, Humility

 The only church in town would frequently present the gospel truth.
-The person whose trusting in their own good works might hear, with surprise and great relief, about God's great work for us in Christ.
-They'd experience transformed people living out a right relationship with God in Christ.
+The person whose trusting in their own good works might hear about God's great work for them in Christ.
+They may react with surprise and great relief.
+Then they'd witness transformed people living out a right relationship with God in Christ.
 Pilgrim, how's your life progressing?

 Just for today...